 of unused attachments and do not appear in the search results screen.

-However, the content of these pages or blog posts is processed during the search to account for attachment references, although the attachments themselves would be ignored in the list of search results.
+However, the content of these pages or blog posts is still processed in accordance with the Extent of the Search configuration, to account for attachment references, although the attachments themselves would be excluded from the search results list.

-Individual attachments can be marked using one of the comma separated list of labels specified by this setting so that they are ignored by the search process do not appear in the list of unused attachments.
+Individual attachments can be marked using one of the labels in this comma separated list of labels setting so that they are excluded from the search results list.

 Ignore attachments macros, space attachments macros and gallery macros